A Guide to Dog Interactive Feeding

 Interactive feeding doesn’t have to be complicated.
 Simply scattering your dogs food on the floor or in the garden is a fabulous way to make dinner more exciting.

-Remember games arent fun, if they are frustrating.
-If your dog is struggling bring them closer to the location of the food or throw a couple of treats near by.
+Remember for dogs, a game isnt fun if it becomes frustrating.
+If your dog is struggling to solve the puzzle, bring them closer to the location of the food or throw a couple of treats near by.

 Create a DIY Game